akbarratt/passionofthegripes/web/wp-content/plugins/varnish-http-purge/readme.txt

-=== Varnish HTTP Purge ===
+= Proxy Cache Purge =
-Contributors: Ipstenu, mikeschroder, techpriester
+Contributors: Ipstenu, mikeschroder, techpriester, danielbachhuber
-Tags: varnish, purge, cache
+Tags: proxy, purge, cache, varnish, nginx
-Requires at least: 4.7
+Requires at least: 5.0
-Tested up to: 4.9
+Tested up to: 5.7
-Stable tag: 4.3.1
+Stable tag: 5.0
 Requires PHP: 5.6

-Automatically empty Varnish Cache when content on your site is modified.
+Automatically empty proxy cached content when your site is modified.

 == Description ==

+<strong>This plugin <em>does not</em> install nor configure a cache proxy.
+It acts as an interface with such services.</strong>

+One common method of caching content for websites is via the use of reverse proxy caching.
+Common examples of this are <a href="https://www.varnish-cache.org/">Varnish</a> and <a href="https://www.nginx.com/">Nginx</a>.
+These systems allow a website to update content and have the visitor's experience cached without the need for complex plugins storing the files locally and using up a user's disk space.

+A reverse proxy cache is installed in front of a server and reviews requests.
+If the page being requested is already cached, it delivers the cached content.
+Otherwise it generates the page and the cache on demand.

-Varnish HTTP Purge sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
-This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.
+The Proxy Cache Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it's modified.

-<a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
-You install it in front of any server that speaks HTTP and configure it to cache the contents.
-This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.
+= How It Works =

+When content on a site is updated by WordPress, the plugin reaches out to the proxy cache service with the URL of the page, requesting the cache be deleted.

-Not all page caches are deleted every time, depending on your Varnish configuration.
+Not all page are deleted from the cache on every change.
 For example, when a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge:

 * The front page
 * The post/page edited